Comingle/OSSex/README.md

 Comingle dev(int deviceId);
 ```

 Create an instance of the Comingle class.
-If `deviceId` is 1, it set up a device based on an Arduino Uno / Atmega328, and any other number will set up a device for a LilyPad USB / Atmega32U4.
+If `deviceId` is 1, it sets up a device based on an Arduino Uno / Atmega328.
+Any other number will set up a device for a LilyPad USB / Atmega32U4.

 ## Set an output to a particular power level
 ```arduino